techbossmb/TagRecommendation/README.md

 # TagRecommendation
-Identify important words in a document and suggest words similar to the identified words.
+### Identify important words in a document and suggest words similar to the identified words.

+Run
+<code>python simple_model.py</code> from code dir

+List of Files
++ simple_model.py - uses TF-IDF to identify the top-k most important words in a given document and finds other words similar to the identified (important) words

++ utils.py - set of util functions